Digital Solutions Help Kenyan Entrepreneurs Survive and Thrive

 In Kenya, the COVID-19 crisis has created significant challenges for micro-retailers like Cecilia Njeru.
 But digital solutions can help entrepreneurs access business training and finance – two resources that can mean the difference between having to close a business and running a successful shop.

-In Kenya’s urban and peri-urban communities, small business owners have struggled to retain customers, stock their shops, and implement effective health and safety protocols.
+In urban and peri-urban communities, Kenyan entrepreneurs and small business owners have struggled to retain customers, stock their shops, and implement effective health and safety protocols.
 According to a recent World Bank survey, 31% of people living in urban areas of Kenya reported that they had to close their business or were laid off from work in the last year.

 These small businesses have been hit particularly hard since the start of the pandemic.
 Providing 80% of consumer goods in Kenya — often to underserved communities — shopkeepers are vital for their customers and to local economies.
 But with limited business skills, many of these micro-retailers struggle to make profits, even without the added challenge of a global health and economic crisis.

-How Digital Solutions are Changing the Game for Entrepreneurs in Kenya
+How Digital Solutions are Changing the Game for Kenyan Entrepreneurs

 The onset of COVID-19 has rapidly accelerated the adoption of digital technology around the world.
 In Kenya, digital tools can help micro-retailers access business training, develop more efficient and direct distribution networks, and improve accounting and inventory management.